-Jordon Twohig is in his second season as an assistant coach and recruiting coordinator at Cal State Northridge.
+Jordon Twohig completed his second season as an assistant coach and recruiting coordinator at CSUN.
 Twohig serves as the Matadors hitting coach, outfield instructor, and offensive coordinator-running the CSUN offense.

 Since coming to Northridge, Twohig has made an immediate impact.
 His first full recruiting haul at CSUN – the class of 2014- was nationally recognized as one of the ‘Top Recruiting Classes in the Western Region’, according to Baseball America.
 On the field, the offensive strike outs greatly decreased by almost a hundred from the previous two seasons. under Twohig’ s tutelage, outfielder Nick Blaser hit .302 with 55 hits, 8 multi-RBI games and 15 multi-hit games.
 Blaser recorded 8 assists tying him 5th nationally among all outfielders.
 Also having a good season under Twohig’ s watch was outfielder Chester Pak, who saw his batting average increase .20 points (.292) from 2013.
 Pak led the DORS with 61 hits, 10 doubles and 28 RBI.